Juno IX BSX Operating Hours counter operation manual -Additional Information

 - The microcontroller or a downstream signal processor analyzes the raw data.

-- If a consistent activity pattern is detected over a defined period, the status is set to "active".
+- If the system detects a consistent activity pattern over a defined period of time, the status is set to "active."

-- The runtime is continuously summed and stored in non-volatile memory (EEPROM or Flash), preventing data loss after power failure.
+- The runtime is continuously added up and saved in non-volatile memory (EEPROM or Flash) so that no data is lost even after a power failure.

-- Initial calibration compensates for the local geomagnetic offset.
+- An initial calibration compensates for the local geomagnetic field offset.

-- Long-term drift or external fields can be corrected using adaptive filters.
+- Long-term drift or external magnetic fields can be corrected using adaptive filters.

-- Optionally, the counter can be re-adjusted via a calibration signal (e.g., "known off state").
+- Optionally, the meter can also be readjusted using a calibration signal (e.g., "known off state").

 | Application | Detection principle | Advantage |